-Which countries have the best programmers in the world?
+Which countries have the best developers in the world?

-We decided to examine our data to answer this question: which countries do the best at programming challenges on HackerRank?
+We decided to examine our data to answer this question: which countries do the best at coding challenges on HackerRank?

 At HackerRank, we regularly post tens of thousands of new coding challenges for developers to improve their coding skills.
 Hundreds of thousands of developers from all over the world come to participate in challenges in a variety of languages and knowledge domains, from Python to algorithms to security to distributed systems.
 Our community is growing everyday, with over 1.5 million developers ranked.